dancewithDianTong/CMOBO/README.md

 ## CMOBO.ipynb

 I've written a simple botorch work flow for CMOBO in discrete case.
 And I have some troubles in the continuous case, which is mainly from non-linear constraints generated from UCB, where I defined the `create_ucb_constraints` function.
-Errors arises when I passed the constraints into `optimize_acqf`.
+Errors arise when I passed the constraints into `optimize_acqf`.